Here’s a burning question for many people planning a Disney World vacation in 2019: Is the Disney Dining Plan worth it???

 One way to enjoy the incredible food at Walt Disney World is to use a Disney Dining Plan.
-The plan changes slightly from year-to-year, but a big change is coming in 2018 – alcoholic drinks are included in all dining plans!
+The plan changes slightly from year-to-year, but 2018 brought a big change – alcoholic drinks are included in all dining plans.

 There are three different dining plans available – the Disney Dining Plan, the Quick Service Dining Plan, and the Deluxe Dining Plan.
 Each plan offers a different combination of meal and snack credits that you can use throughout the course of your stay.

-You’ll get an entree and beverage (even a specialty or alcoholic drink) with each Quick Service credit on any plan.
-On the standard Disney Dining Plan you’ll get an entree, dessert and beverage (or a full buffet) with each Table Service meal credit.
-Table service credits on the Deluxe Plan also include an appetizer.
+You’ll get an entree and beverage (even a specialty or alcoholic drink) with each credit on any plan.

 Those are the rapid-fire basics.
 If you want in-depth coverage of the plans, I suggest my Disney Dining Plans eBook that’s currently only $0.99 on Amazon!